solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-29 [DZone: The Year of the Graph Newsletter: March 2019](https://dzone.com/articles/a-gravitational-wave-moment-for-graph-the-year-of)

 2019-03-18 [MIT News: Tim Berners-Lee named FT “Boldness in Business” Person of the Year](http://news.mit.edu/2019/tim-berners-lee-named-ft-boldness-in-business-person-of-the-year-0318)
+* TimBL mentioned
+* Pod mentioned
+* Solid has produced some 50,000 so-called personal **online data stores** (PODs) that are being experimented on by thousands of developers across more than 25 countries.
+His company is also collaborating with partners like UK’s National Health Service to explore growing the scale of Solid, and intends to launch a user product by the end of the year.

 2019-03-17 [The Times: Tim Berners-Lee calls for a fight for ‘the kind of web we want’](https://www.thetimes.co.uk/edition/news-review/tim-berners-lee-calls-for-a-fight-for-the-kind-of-web-we-want-wk95rjxls)
 * Article couldn' t be reviewed because behind a paywall (only for subscribers)